Esri/gis-tools-for-hadoop/samples/README.md

 ## Sample Tools

 These sample tools are provided as references for building custom spatial tools.
-We currently have three samples, two of which use MaprReduce algorithms, while one uses Hive:
+We currently have three samples, two of which use MapReduce algorithms, while one uses Hive:

 1. To try out a point in polgon aggregation using hive using global earthquake data and california county polygons, try the [point-in-polygon-aggregation-hive](https://github.com/Esri/gis-tools-for-hadoop/tree/master/samples/point-in-polygon-aggregation-hive) sample.